alphagov/performanceplatform-documentation/index.rst

 |                          |If you would prefer to use our platform API to automate the upload of data please let us know.                                                                                                                            |
 +--------------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Once we have this information we’ll publish your dashboard to a non-linked non-searchable url.
-If we’ve got any questions we’ll call you.
+Once we have this information we can publish your dashboard to a non-linked, non-searchable URL.

 Keeping your dashboard up to date
 =================================